lidianycs/lidianycs/README.md

 :woman_technologist: My name is Lidiany Cerqueira, I am a Master in Computer Science from the Federal University of Sergipe, and currently I am a Ph.D.
 Student in Computer Science at the Federal University of Bahia.

-- 🔭In my account you can find the replication packages of the papers that I have published in the past years.
-My respositories are named with the initials of the conferences and the year of publication.
-Thus other researchers can explore my work.
+- 🔭In my account you can find some projects I've been working and the replication packages of the papers that I have published in the past years.
+- :file_folder: My respositories are named with the initials of the conference/journal and the year of publication.
+Thus, you can explore my work.
 Feel free to check them out!

 - 🌱 I’m currently working on my Ph.D. research about Empathy in Software Engineering.
 - :zap: In my free time, I like to read fiction books and gardening.